tabun-matadorov/evolution-theme-starter/readme.md

     ]
 }
 ```
-Here you can see 4 possible use menu entry types:
+There are 4 possible entry types:
-1. Standard route: this is served with vue-router inside Vue app, and will not force page refresh.
+1. Standard route: this is served with vue-router inside Vue app, and will force refresh of the page.
 2. External link: points to external page, and will leave Evolution when used. `newTab` property is optional, `false` by default.
 3. Plugins entry: this is the marker, after which plugin entries will be placed.
 This entry itself will not be shown.
 4. Help entry -- standard external link with `{{help}}` as href.
 This _magic_ word will be replaced with link to actual help article.